notslang/resume/projects.md

 - Setup a staging server with an identical configuration to test changes before they are deployed to the main site
 - Configured NGINX to cache certain expensive API endpoints
 - Enabled process monitoring and restarting of their show archival service using systemd

+## Ruby

+### Manomet GSC

+late-2019

+Updated an outdated Ruby on Rails + PostgreSQL app used by a company that audits the environmental impact of grocery stores.
+Fixed lots of broken features.

+### CTEC

+mid-2019

+Transitioned a legacy Ruby on Rails + MongoDB application used by a construction company from DigitalOcean to Heroku to make maintenance easier

+Also upgraded a ton of outdated Ruby code.

 ## Node.js